nosami/vsonline/vs-online/quickstarts/vscode.md

 Additionally, Visual Studio Codespaces brings many of the benefits of DevOps, like repeatability and reliability, which have typically been reserved for production workloads, to development environments.
 However, Visual Studio Codespaces is also personaliazable to allow developers to leverage the tools, processes and configurations that they have come to love and rely on - truly the best of both worlds!

-Ready to get going?
 This document will walk you through how to install Codespaces, create a cloud-hosted environment, connect to it, run and debug the environment's application, disconnect and delete the environment.

 > [!IMPORTANT]
-> A Microsoft Account and Azure Subscription are required for this quickstart.
-You can sign up for both, as well as receive various Azure incentives at [https://azure.microsoft.com/free/](https://azure.microsoft.com/free/).
+> You must sign up for the Private Preview and have an Azure Subscription to try this quickstart.
+If you don't already have an Azure Subscription, create one at [https://azure.microsoft.com/free/](https://azure.microsoft.com/free/).

 ## 1. Install